retro16/acsi2stm/doc/flashing.md

 Updating a 4.0 unit from the Atari ST
 -------------------------------------

-ACSI2STM supports firmware upload via the ACSI port.
+ACSI2STM supports firmware upload via the ACSI port since version 4.0.
 It uses the Seagate SCSI standard command to do that.

 Steps to update your firmware:

 * Download the release package and unzip it.
 * Choose which firmware variant you want to use (see below).
- * Copy the firmware file (`acsi2stm-VERSION-VARIANT.ino.bin`) or rename it to `HDDFLASH.BIN`
+* Copy the firmware file (`acsi2stm-VERSION-VARIANT.ino.bin`) and rename it to `HDDFLASH.BIN`
 * Copy `HDDFLASH.TOS` and `HDDFLASH.BIN` files on any medium readable by the ST (floppy, ACSI drive, GemDrive SD card, ...).
 * On the ST, run `HDDFLASH.TOS`.
 * When prompted, choose the hard drive to update (usually ID 0).
 * Press Y to start flashing.
 * When finished, the ST and the ACSI2STM unit will both restart.

-Note: when updatin an ACSI2STM unit with multiple SD slots, you can select any slot to update the firmware for the whole unit.
+Note: when updating an ACSI2STM unit with multiple SD slots, you can select any slot to update the firmware for the whole unit.
 No need to do the update procedure multiple times.